 - Remittance Collection: Chargify does not attempt to automatically collect payment.
 Instead, your customer remits payment on the invoice, often in the form of check or bank draft, in response to receiving the invoice.

-The default collection method is controllled in your Invoice Settings.
-The collection method may also be set on a per-subscription basis from the Subscription Summary page - click the “Change” button in the “Payment Method” section.
+The default collection method is controlled in your site’s invoice settings.
+The collection method may also be set on a per-subscription basis from the subscription summary page.

 Invoices are generated for all billing events in Chargify.
 There are two classes of generation: automatic and manual.